gan-police/audiodeepfake-detection/README.md

 ## Assets

-For continuous wavelet computations, I use the:
+For continuous wavelet computations, we use the:
 - [PyTorch-Wavelet-Toolbox: ptwt](https://github.com/v0lta/PyTorch-Wavelet-Toolbox)

 We compare our approach to the DCT-LFCC/MFCC-method from: